-The next proposition shows that the completion of a metric space is universal.
+The next proposition shows that the completion of a metric space is universal in the sense of definition 4.7.1.
 In this result the categories of interest are the category of all metric spaces and uniformly continuous maps and its subcategory consisting of all complete metric spaces and uniformly continuous maps.
-Here the forgetful functor | | just forgets about completeness of objects (and does not alter morphisms).
+Here the forgetful functor | | forgets only about completeness of objects (and does not alter morphisms).

-4.8.6.
+4.8.5.
 Proposition.
-Let M be a metric space and \overline{M} be its completion.
+Let M be a metric space and $\overline{M}$ be its completion.
 If N is a complete metric space and $f: M \to N$ is uniformly continuous, then there exists a unique uniformly continuous function $\overline{f}: \overline{M} \to N$ which makes the following diagram commute.